 It is remarkable that the classic Celtic explanation, based on a precursor of Welsh pryd ‘appearance, form, shape, countenance’, cognate with Irish cruth, is still repeated unchallenged.
 Those words suggested as parallels (derived from PIE *kwer- ‘to make’) were first attested more than a thousand years late.
 And it is feeble to rely on plurals to explain the -tan- part of the name.

-Notes: Celtic languages systematically fail to explain island names, most noticeably around the Irish Sea.
+Notes: Island names in general are poorly explained with the aid of medieval Celtic languages, most noticeably around the Irish Sea.
 Many northern barbarians had tattoos (e.g. Ötzi the Iceman had 61), but on ancient Britons they seem to have impressed Caesar enough to comment on their blueness (in his famous remark about vitrum, which is regularly mistranslated as ‘woad’) and it is hard to see how the subset of Britons (whom Tacitus explicitly described as quite diverse in physical appearance) encountered by early travellers differed enough from their Continental neighbours to give a name to the entire island.
 Similarly hard to sustain is the delightful idea that ancient Britons were ‘plankies’, named from a word ancestral to German Brett ‘board’ applied to vessels like the Dover Boat.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.